What are the Best Corner Toilets For Small Bathrooms? 2018 Reviews & Buying Guide

 You may wonder why you don’t see that many corner toilets in the U.S. The reason is simple: The installation of corner toilet pipe is different from a traditional water closet.

-The "dynamics" of a corner toilet almost ensure that it will be 15" away from any obstacle at the "center of the bowl" where the measurement would be taken.
+The "dynamics" of a corner toilet almost ensures that it will be 15" away from any obstacle at the "center of the bowl" where the measurement would be taken.
 But since the opening will ONLY be 12" from the side wall, it can never be replaced with a conventional model unless the pipe is shifted.
 And, there's usually a cabinet next to it which would interfere with the leg room.

 In other words, once you decide on a triangle toilet, it will be challenging to switch back to normal ones.

 Sounds a bit tricky, I know, but hey, beggars can’t be choosers.
 And since you have limited options, why not make the most out of it?
-Under this belief, I quickly dive into the market and search the best corner model.
+Under this belief, I quickly dive into the market and search for the best corner model.

 What's The Solution To Small Bathrooms?